hashicorp/terraform-provider-google/website/docs/r/healthcare_fhir_store.html.markdown

 * `notification_configs` -
   (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html))
-  A list of notifcation configs that configure the notification for every resource mutation in this FHIR store.
+  A list of notification configs that configure the notification for every resource mutation in this FHIR store.
   Structure is [documented below](#nested_notification_configs).